no_english_version

 Improving Health Globally by Studying Health Locally

-In the Mayo Clinic Kern Center for the Science of Health Care Delivery, every project is inspired by real-world challenges experienced by Mayo's patients and health care professionals.
+In the Mayo Clinic Kern Center for the Science of Health Care Delivery, every project is inspired by real-world challenges experienced by Mayo's patients and healthcare professionals.
 And every solution is designed and tested with an eye to future value.

 Capabilities of unique depth and breadth

-• Clinical outcomes evaluation.
+• Clinical outcomes evaluation and comparative effectiveness research.

 • Health services research.

-• Industrial and management systems engineering.
+• Industrial, systems and management engineering.

 • Knowledge synthesis.